 There’s one thing I learned very soon in my process: Change is hard work.
 Intellectually and emotionally, it is hard work.
 If we were talking about something less emotionally charged—such as changing from cable to satellite TV—it would be so much simpler.
 But when the change has to do with what you think about God and everything south thereof, the stakes are much higher.

 J. Daniel Day

-J. Daniel Day is pastor emeritus of the First Baptist Church of Raleigh, North Carolina, and former Senior Professor of Preaching and Worship at Campbell University Divinity School.
-A pastor for more than forty years, he continues to minister through interim pastorates and pulpit supply.
-He is the author of Seeking the Face of God: Evangelical Worship Reconceived; If Jesus Isn’t the Answer, He Sure Asks the Right Questions; and A Gentleman of the Old School: Thomas E. Skinner, Baptist Pastor, 1825–1905.
+Day is pastor emeritus of the First Baptist Church of Raleigh, North Carolina, and former senior professor of Preaching and Worship at Campbell University Divinity School.
+A pastor for more than 40 years, he continues to minister through interim pastorates and pulpit supply.
 Learn more about Day on his author page.